LibertyLeo/Swift-Approach/README.md

 I must admit that the most of comments through each projects are provided by the Apple Inc., and with `(Exp)` signal marked are the official experiments by Apple as well.

 Also, I provide two version of Swift 3.0 book for reference.
-If you find it hard to read the [Official Version][Official], you can read the [Chinese Version][Chinese], but it take no responsible for any misleading on translation. :-)
+And the grammar in detail which is not contained in this repository, you can get it in the [Official Version][Official].
+If you find it hard to read it, you can read the [Chinese Version][Chinese], but we take no responsible for any misleading on translation. :-)

 Finally, I reconstruct the whole repository based on my self understanding, you can take look as you like.